OpenNebula/docs/source/operation/network_management/vn_templates.rst

 By default just oneadmin can create Virtual Network Templates, if other users need permissions for creating Virtual Network Templates it can be provided by creating a specific ACL.

-Once the Virtual Network Template is created the access to it can be manage by its permissions.
-For example, if a end user needs to instantiate an especific template, it would be enought to give the template **USE** permmission for others.
+Once the Virtual Network Template is created the access to it can be managed by its permissions.
+For example, if a end user needs to instantiate an specific template, it would be enough to give the template **USE** permmission for others.
 You can find more :ref:`information about permissions here <manage_vnets>`.

 Operations
 ------------------------------------